Zesuliwe17/ZN-Sinyamba-Projects-/README.md

 # Resume Website

 This is a simple and responsive resume website built using HTML and CSS.
-It highlights professional experience, mentoring involvement, community service, and core competencies in business and communication.
+It highlights my professional experience, mentoring involvement, community service, and core competencies in business and communication.

 ## Features